invibeme/chekin-guest-sdk/packages/react/README.md

 ## Overview

-This package provides React-specific components and hooks that make it easy to integrate the Chekin Host SDK into React applications.
+This package provides React-specific components and hooks that make it easy to integrate the Chekin Guest SDK into React applications.
 It handles component lifecycle, event management, and provides a clean React API.

 ## Key Features